Cat C13 Engines For Sale

 Common C13 Problems And Failure Points

 If a customer’s C13 is unfortunate enough to suffer a serious internal engine failure but at the same time is fortunate in that many of the engine’s external components can be reused, a remanufactured C13 long block is a great solution.
-Coincidentally, a reman long block is about as financially feasible as replacing a C13 engine gets.
+Coincidentally, a reman long block is about as financially feasible as replacing a CAT C13 engine gets.

 To accomplish this, our team of machinists and engine builders perform a full core tear down, cleaning, inspection, and also handle all machining of the C13 before it leaves our care.
 This process guarantees that each engine leaves the Big Bear Engine facility in perfect running condition every time.